 In 2015, Atmocean was able to deploy two full size component systems off the southern coast of Peru.
-These tests accomplished and proved out the use of standard shipping methods, quick build out time with local labor, deployment using small boat operations, recovery, durability, and functionality under winter storm conditions in which our system experienced wave heights over 4m.
+These tests accomplished and proved out the use of standard shipping methods, quick build out time with local labor, deployment using small boat operations, recovery, and functionality under winter storm conditions in which our system experienced wave heights over 4m.
 These demonstrations have allowed Atmocean to showcase its wave energy technology to local stakeholders in municipal water, agriculture, and mining, with increased interest noted both in Peru and Chile.
-Meeting with various stakeholders, Atmocean intends to deploy a final system demonstration in 2017, bringing the Atmocean system to a technology readiness level of 7.
+We continue to work with partners in this region towards the realization of commercial systems.

 Why Chile, Peru, Colombia: